Robert Ward (composer): Major works

 Ward wrote his first opera to a libretto by Bernard Stambler, He Who Gets Slapped, and it was premiered in 1956.
 His next opera, The Crucible, based on Arthur Miller's play, premiered in 1961, became Ward's best known work.
 For it Ward received the 1962 Pulitzer Prize for Music.
 It is frequently produced around the world.

 After the success of The Crucible, Ward received several commissions for ceremonial works, such as Hymn and Celebration in 1962, Music for a Celebration in 1963, Festive Ode in 1966, Fiesta Processional in 1966, and Music for a Great Occasion in 1970.
 During those years he also wrote the cantata, Sweet Freedom's Song, in 1965; the Fifth Symphony in 1976; a Piano Concerto in 1968, which was commissioned by the Powder River Foundation for the soloist Marjorie Mitchell; a Saxophone Concerto in 1984; and the operas The Lady from Colorado in 1964, Claudia Leqare in 1977, Abelard and Heloise in 1981, Minutes till Midnight in 1982, and Roman Fever in 1993 (based on the short story of the same name by Edith Wharton).
 He also wrote chamber music, such as the First String Quartet of 1966 and the Raleigh Divertimento of 1985.

 His work has been championed by such conductors as Igor Buketoff, who recorded the 3rd and 6th symphonies.

 Later work

 In 1967, Ward became Chancellor of the North Carolina School of the Arts in Winston-Salem.
 He held this post until 1975, when he stepped down to serve as a member of the composition faculty for five more years.
 In 1978 he came to Duke University as a visiting professor, and there he remained as Mary Duke Biddle Professor of Music from 1979 to 1987.
 His students included Michael Penny and Michael Ching.

 In the fall of 1987, he retired from Duke University as Professor Emeritus, and continued to live and compose in Durham, North Carolina.
-His most recent composition is "In Praise of Science," which premiered at the ribbon-cutting ceremony of Syracuse University's Life Science Complex on November 7, 2008.
+His most recent composition is "In Praise of Science," which premiered at the ribbon-cutting ceremony of Syracuse University's Life Science Complex by the Syracuse University Brass Ensemble on November 7, 2008.

 After a period of failing health, Ward died in a Durham retirement home on April 3, 2013, at the age of 95.